joutvhu/spring-dynamic-jpa/README.md

   </@where>
   ```

-  - `@set` directive is like the `@where` directive, it removes the commas if it appears at the beginning or end of the content.
+  - `@set` directive is like the `@where` directive, it removes the commas if it appears at the begins or ends of the content.
 Also, it will insert `SET` if the content is not empty.

   ```sql
   update User t